 6. Safe To Consume While Breastfeeding

 If you’re pregnant or breastfeeding, decaffeinated coffee may be the best choice if you can’t give up caffeinated drinks completely.
-However, you must consult your doctor about how
+However, you must consult your doctor about how much coffee you can consume during this phase.

 Although decaf coffee is portrayed to be 100% caffeine-free, it does contain around 3–5% of caffeine.
 Keep this in mind while purchasing coffee.
 Choose brands that offer correct nutritional value and have minimal caffeine content.
 Make a switch to decaf coffee today, and take a step towards a healthier and better life.